jebofponderworthy/windows-tools/README.md

 ## OVSS:  Optimize VSS

 By default, on Windows client OS systems, VSS is active on all VSS-aware volumes, but it is not optimized, which in this case means, there is an "association" or preallocation, of zero space.
 On Windows server OS systems, VSS is likewise active, but there is no association/preallocation, at all, on any VSS-aware volumes.
 Many different (e.g., [StorageCraft](https://www.storagecraft.com/support/kb/article/289), [Carbonite](https://support.carbonite.com/articles/Server-Windows-How-to-Manage-VSS-Shadowstorage-Space), others) Windows tools make the same recommendation concerning this, stating that every volume to be backed up should have 20% of its space "associated" or preallocated for VSS.
 [OVSS](https://github.com/jebofponderworthy/windows-tools/raw/master/tools/OVSS.ps1) does this, and also, removes all orphan shadows.
 Orphan shadows are VSS snapshots existing uselessly because of old aborted backups, adding OS volume-related overhead.
 The manual steps of this script, with one additional optional step very useful in some server configurations, [are documented here](https://notes.ponderworthy.com/thorough-cleanup-of-vss).

+## GetRedists:  Get Microsoft VC++ Redistributables

+Lots of software uses these things, they get updated fairly often and almost never automatically, and new versions come.
+To bring all of yours up to date, use GetRedists.ps1, or just run GETREDISTS.CMD.
+Requires PowerShell 5.1.